niiknow/docker-nginx-image-proxy/README.md

 * Or without any separator: OptionKeyOptionValue - gCenter, w100, h100
 * Or in a QueryString: ?g=Center&w=100&h=100

-And if that doesn't work, you can always use your custom nginx config by passing the config url into docker run environment variable: SERVER_CONF
+And if that doesn't work, you can always use your custom nginx config by passing the config url into docker environment variable: SERVER_CONF

-# Additional features
-- [x] /healthcheck endpoint
-- [x] 302 redirect to origin server on proxy error
-- [x] empty gif on other errors: 403, 404, 500 or when URL is not on your whitelist

 # Example